The Link Between ADHD And Depression

 Lifestyle changes

-In addition to working with a qualified therapist and taking medication as prescribed, you can make lifestyle changes to minimize the impact of your symptoms.
+In addition to working with a qualified therapist and taking medication as prescribed, you can make lifestyle changes to minimize the impact of symptoms of depression and ADHD.
 Practice self-care regularly, ensuring all your physical, mental, and emotional needs are met to the best of your ability.
 Eat a balanced diet, maintain healthy sleep hygiene, and exercise regularly.
 Relaxation techniques like yoga, deep breathing exercises, meditation, and journaling can also make these conditions easier to manage.

 Risk factors for depression and ADHD